Chapter 17:

 Assassin's Guide to Being Ordinary

-I swiped through the screen and pulled up Line.
-Last night, Saki made a group chat with me and Ayaka.
-She sent us a checklist of all the things we needed to buy as well as an itinerary for the day.
-I didn't bother reading through it all.
+Swiping through my screen, I pulled up Line.
+Shiro had a group chat with me and Taiyori last night, sending us a checklist of everything we needed to buy and an itinerary for the day.
+I didn’t bother reading it all.

-I slipped my phone back into my pocket and took a deep breath.
+With a sigh, I pocketed my phone.
 The noise is starting to get to me.
-I can feel my patience running thinner by the second.
+I can feel my patience getting thinner by the second.

 "I might be able to show you a little something that might change your mind," a man said.
 "Oh, wait up, will you?
 Where's a pretty little lady like you going in such a hurry?"